JunyiYe/MarginTraderLLM/README.md

 ![Adaptive and Explainable Margin Trading via LLM and RL](framework-finance-llm.jpg)

-## Introduction
-This project presents an adaptive and explainable framework for portfolio management, integrating Large Language Models (LLMs) with Reinforcement Learning (RL) to dynamically adjust long-short positions in response to market conditions.
-Our approach leverages recent advancements in LLMs for processing unstructured data and providing transparent reasoning, thereby enhancing decision-making and transparency in financial strategies.

-The framework consists of two main stages: an Explainable Market Forecasting/Reasoning Pipeline and a Position Reallocation stage.
-The Market Forecasting/Reasoning Pipeline utilizes various LLMs to learn market trends from diverse external data sources, providing a clear reasoning path for optimal adjustment ratios.
-The Position Reallocation stage interacts with a pre-trained RL model to enhance decision-making and transparency throughout the sequential trading process.

-Our experiments demonstrate that this framework achieves significant improvements in return and risk metrics compared to benchmarks, showcasing its adaptability and effectiveness in diverse market conditions.

 ## Key Features
 - **Adaptive Adjustments:** Dynamically reallocates funds between long and short positions based on evolving market conditions.
 - **Explainable Reasoning:** Provides transparent explanations for market forecasts and position adjustments.
 - **Flexible Integration:** Accommodates various external data sources and data types, including time series and textual data.
 - **Improved Performance:** Achieves up to three times the return and doubles the Sharpe ratio compared to benchmarks.
 - **Publicly Available:** All data and code are publicly available in the data/ folder.
+Full data will be updated if accepted.

 ## Framework Overview
 ### Explainable Market Forecasting/Reasoning Pipeline